 MIUI from Xiaomi has an enhancer for headphones.
 Just toggle it on and pick the type you're using.
-You should have the choice between in-ear and normal headphones.
+You should have a choice between in-ear and normal headphones.

 With HTC's Sense UI you can toggle BoomSound but there's really no reason to turn it off, as the audio is terrible without it on.
 You can't optimize your audio settings from Oxygen, LG UI or Stock Android.

 You have the option of replacing the stock music app with one that includes more audio control.
-We recommend Poweramp or PlayerPro.
+We recommend Poweramp or PlayerPro as our top music apps for Android.
 Both are jam-packed with audio tweaks, presets, bass boost and more.
 Just make sure your music folders are checked in the app settings.

 Poweramp offers a 10-band EQ for serious tuning.
 You'll have to pay a couple of bucks to access all the best features but once you do you'll never look back.